University Air Squadron

-University Air Squadrons are training units under the command of No. 6 Flying Training School RAF of the Royal Air Force and their main role is to attract students into careers as RAF officers.
-Primarily its goal is achieved through offering basic flying training, force development and adventure training to undergraduate students at British universities.
-These units exist to provide a taste of life in the Service and to give experience to their members in preparation for taking up a career as an officer in one of the RAF's many branches.
+University Air Squadrons (UAS), are Royal Air Force Volunteer Reserve units under the command of No. 6 Flying Training School RAF.
+That offers training and flight training to university students, with the goal of attracting students into a career as an RAF officer after university.
+Primarily its goal is achieved through delivery of this training as well as force development, adventure training and leadership development to its members.
+These provide a taste of life in the service and to give experience to their members in preparation for taking up a career as an officer in one of the RAF's many branches.
+Members are under no obligation to continue service after university and may resign at any time.